 - Focus on getting your gas customers to come into your store

 Getting your gas customers to come into your store is one of the best ways to drive additional convenience store revenue.
 One of the best ways to drive attach rates is to incentivize and reward customers that come in and make purchases.
 To do this, you will need to offer a loyalty program that tracks customer visits and spend.
-While this sounds like a Herculean effort for resource starved stores, today’s loyalty programs are automated and require no integration or hardware.
-To begin, offer your gas customers an introductory reward, such as a free cup of coffee or a free soda, just for coming in and joining your loyalty program.
+While this sounds like a Herculean effort for resource-starved stores, today’s loyalty programs are automated and require no integration or hardware.
+To begin, offer your gas customers an introductory reward, such as a free cup of coffee or a free soda, just for coming in and joining your customer loyalty program.

 - Invest spectacularly in catalyzing repeat visits from existing customers

 Once you have gas customers visiting your store, you need to keep them coming back.
 Any customers that you already have are your best source of future revenue.
 It’s 7 times more expensive to acquire a new customer than to drive an incremental visit from an existing customer.
 Reach out to customers immediately after they transact to incentivize the next visit.
 A customer loyalty program works brilliantly in this situation, but only if it’s effortless for customers and provides clear value to them.
 When a customer is enrolled, each transaction brings them closer to a high-value incentive.
-Unlike traditional loyalty programs, like punch cards, modern loyalty programs can collect actionable customer data and serve as the central nervous system of your business.
+Unlike traditional customer loyalty programs, like punch cards, modern loyalty programs can capture actionable customer data and serve as the central nervous system of your business.

 - Unlock insights from your customer data.